A1cX/azure-linux-vm-deployment/README.md

 "sudo nano /etc/fstab"

 NOTE: in this MS applied skil lab the usual keyboard shortcuts for saving&exiting the nano editor do not work as usual.
 I needed to try multiple times as it froze and lost all my work.
 My solution was to kill the nano editor from a second terminal while my main one is still work in progress.
-In other words, I advise for this task to use tow terminals to avoid getting stuck in the nano editor and loosing lab time.
+In other words, I advise for this task to use two separate terminals to avoid getting stuck in the nano editor and loosing lab time.

 Next in the editor I added the following line at the bottom of the file to mount the disk automatically: